ml-explore/mlx-swift/Source/MLX/Documentation.docc/examples.md

 Example software for ``MLX`` and `MLXNN`.

-### LinearFunctionModelTraining
+### LinearModelTraining

-A simple linear function model and a training loop.
+A simple linear model and a training loop.

 ### llm-tool